 Flooding isn’t just an inconvenience, it’s a danger that can ruin your possessions, significantly affect your home’s structure, and necessitate extensive repairs.
-If you’re a Houston homeowner, there are several signs to watch out for.
+If you’re a Texas homeowner, there are several signs to watch out for.
 Here are 6 of the most common causes of residential flooding.

 1. Broken Pipes

 Just one water leak can signal major flooding problems in the future — it only takes minutes for a broken pipe to send water gushing into your home.
 It’s important to be cautious of even minor leaks and to know where your home’s main valve to shut off the water is located in case of an emergency.
 If you’ve noticed water leaks from damaged pipes, call our plumbing expert before it turns into a flooding problem.

 Not only are floods caused by improper drainage a huge inconvenience, but it’s also a hazard that can ruin your flooring, walls, and fixtures.
 Opting for professional plumbing and sewer line repair is less costly than repairing the damage from a flood caused by poor drainage.

 A house’s rain gutters are meant to divert excess water away from it, but if the gutters are clogged with debris the chances of flooding rise significantly.
 Heavy rainfall and rain gutters filled with dirt and debris lead to a messy situation that can end up costing you a lot of money in repairs.
 It’s best to be proactive and regularly clean your gutters.